archatelain/code-for-eco-532/poly.md

        |-- main_log.smcl
 ```

-For now, you only have the databases we will need.
+For now, you only have the databases we need in the "./part_2_social_unrest_project/data".

 :file_folder: To follow along, create a do-file "part_2_essentials.do".
 Save it in "./part_2_social_unrest_project/code/".